Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Located Close to the River

-It was our local Lemala guide Frank that helped us understand the intricacies of the wildebeest migration crossings and helped us maximize our chances of spotting one.
+It was our local Lemala guide Frank, who helped us understand the intricacies of the wildebeest migration crossings and helped us maximize our chances of spotting one.

 Frank knew exactly where to park our safari vehicle while we patiently waited for herds to choose crossing points.